Two technicians die at U.S. research station in Antarctica

 The largest outpost in Antarctica, it lies at the tip of Ross Island in the New Zealand-claimed territory known as the Ross Dependency.
 The incident in question occurred on Dec.
 12 local time, which goes by New Zealand time.

-Daytime highs in December, in the middle of the Antarctic summer, average 31.5 degrees Fahrenheit or minus 3 degrees Celsius.
+Daytime highs in December, in the middle of the Antarctic summer, average 31.5 degrees Fahrenheit or minus 0.3 degrees Celsius.
 More than 1,000 people, including scientists and support personnel, work at the station this time of year.
-(Reporting by Steve Gorman; Editing by Sandra Maler)